rk-Groups/rk-Groups.github.io/dev/STATIC_RULES.md

 9. **README Maintenance**: Keep the `README.md` up to date with structure, navigation, and usage instructions.
-10. **Jekyll Data Access**: When accessing data from Jekyll data files (e.g., `_data/companies.yml`), always use dot notation in Liquid assign statements (e.g., `{% assign details = site.data.companies.rk-oxygen.main %}`) instead of single-quoted keys.
-This avoids markdownlint MD052 errors and ensures compatibility with markdown processors.
+10. **Jekyll Data Access**: When accessing data from Jekyll data files (e.g., `_data/companies.yml`), always use dot notation in Liquid assign statements (e.g., `{% assign details = site.data.companies.rk-oxygen.main %}`).
+Single-quoted keys are discouraged for compatibility and maintainability.
+## Hybrid Content Policy

+Hybrid Markdown/HTML is allowed for interactive calculators and advanced layouts (e.g., see `Calc/LIQ/index.md`).
+Linting is not enforced.
+All content must remain static and compatible with GitHub Pages/Jekyll.

 ---